Dave Matthews: Early life

-David John Matthews was born in Johannesburg, the third of four children of parents John and Val Matthews.
+David John Matthews was born on January 9, 1967, in Johannesburg, the third of four children born to South African parents, John and Val Matthews.
 At age two, Matthews moved with his family to Yorktown Heights, New York, where his father, a physicist, started working for IBM.

-In 1974, the Matthews family moved to Cambridge, England for a year, then returned to New York, where his father died from lung cancer in 1977 when Matthews was ten years old.
+In 1974, the Matthews family moved to Cambridge, England, for a year, then returned to New York, where his father died from lung cancer in 1977 when Matthews was ten years old.
 At some point, while residing in New York, Matthews attended his first concert, when his mother took him to a performance by Pete Seeger.
 The family returned to Johannesburg in 1977.

 Matthews naturalized as a U.S. citizen in 1980.

 Upon Matthews's graduation from secondary school in 1985, he was faced with conscription into the South African military just as civil disobedience to the practice was becoming widespread.
 As a Quaker (and consequently pacifist), Matthews left South Africa to avoid service.

 Matthews moved to New York in 1986 where he worked for IBM for a short time, then joined his mother that same year in Charlottesville, Virginia, a town Matthews's family had lived in before he was born.
-In Charlottesville, he became part of the local music community.
+In Charlottesville, he became part of the local music community, rehearsing in a warehouse owned by Roulhac Toledano.
 Although Matthews had started playing the guitar at age nine, it was only in Charlottesville that he started performing publicly.
-Through a mutual friend, Nic Cappon, Matthews met local star (and future collaborator) Tim Reynolds.
+Matthews met local star (and future collaborator) Tim Reynolds through mutual friend, Nic Cappon.
 In time, Reynolds had Matthews join him on stage, and Matthews was persuaded to record some of his own songs.
 This led to his first professional musical gig at a modern dance performance by the Miki Liszt Dance Company, based at McGuffey Art Center in Charlottesville, singing "Meaningful Love", composed by John D'earth and Dawn Thompson.
 In 1991, he hatched the idea to form his own band.
 Before recording his first demo, Matthews bartended at Miller's in Charlottesville.